Thesis And Dissertation Process

 Per the University policy on Open Access for Theses and Dissertations, theses and dissertations are published open access.
 Once published in the Scholarship Repository of Florida Tech, a thesis or dissertation in its entirety becomes the University’s official record.
 However, this policy does not preclude submission of entire or partial content of theses or dissertation to other digital repositories or for publication, nor does it impact students’ copyright ownership of their theses or dissertations.
 For more information, see Open Access for Theses and Dissertations policy.

 After uploading, your thesis or dissertation will require final approval by the Office of Graduate Programs.

-Turn-in Date is defined as the date on which the signed Signature Page, the archival copy, and the minimum number of printed copies (as required by the academic unit) of the thesis or dissertation are accepted by the Office of Graduate Programs.
-Acceptance by the Office of Graduate Programs of the completed and signed thesis or dissertation is required for graduation.
+Turn-in Date is defined as the date on which the signed Signature Page and the archival copy of the thesis or dissertation are accepted by the Office of Graduate Programs.
+Acceptance by the Office of Graduate Programs of the completed and signed thesis or dissertation by the announced Turn-in deadline is required for graduation.

 Signature Page (original with ALL signatures).